ccao-data/model-res-avm/README.md

 | Proximity to parks, the lake, the CTA, etc.            | These features are coming in the future\!                                                                                                                                                                                                 |
 | Blighted building or eyesore in my neighborhood        | If a specific building or thing affects sale prices in your neighborhood, this will already be reflected in the model through [neighborhood fixed effects](https://en.wikipedia.org/wiki/Fixed_effects_model).                            |
 | Pictures of property                                   | We don’t have a way to reliably use image data in our model, but we may include such features in the future.                                                                                                                              |

+#### Spatial Features Note

+Spatial features included in this model use the most recently available data, even for historic sales.
+In other words, these features are *time-invariant*.
+For example, a sale that occurred in 2013 will use 2014-2018 ACS median income as a feature.
+Likewise, a property assessed in 2021 will also use 2014-2018 ACS median income as a feature.
+We chose to use time-invariant spatial features for a few reasons.
+Namely:

+1. It’s difficult to collect historic spatial data for certain features like school districts.
+2. The spatial features we decided to use don’t actually vary much over time.
+3. Collecting and aggregating years’ worth of spatial data adds a lot of complexity but doesn’t significantly increase model performance.

 ### Data Used